techlozenge/student-frontend-angular-final/README.md

 ## September 2019

-* Upgraded to from Angular 5.2 to 8.2
+* Upgraded from Angular 5.2 to 8.2

         Angular CLI: 8.3.6
         Node: 10.10.0